 An important feature of digital marketing is that one can simultaneously measure the performance of a campaign so there is more room for trial and error.
 By measuring performance, we mean measuring outcomes (such as sales) for the efforts or money spent on digital marketing.
 This is generally done through web analytics which is the process of measuring and analysing user behaviour on web pages.
 Popular tools like Google Analytics provide insightful details about site traffic like the number of visits, the average time spent on a page, the source where the users are coming from, demographics, etc. The metrics differ according to the type of digital marketing practice.
 For example, if you are analysing a content marketing strategy, then you can see the number of page views on your blog posts, the number of new and returning visitors and likewise.
 If you are tracking the performance of your social media marketing strategy, then you can measure the reach and engagement.
 Once you have this information, it can be used to understand what works and what does not.
 Irrespective of which stage a business is at, one must track the progress of their digital marketing strategy to get the most out of it.

 This was all about digital marketing in a nutshell.
-Now that you are no longer a noob in digital marketing, you can take your digital marketing knowledge to the next level by checking out Internshala’s digital marketing training.
+Now that you are no longer a noob in digital marketing, you can take your digital marketing knowledge to the next level by checking out Internshala’s digital marketing certification course.
+Use BLOG10 to get a discount of 10%.

 Image credits – Gerd Altmann from Pixabay, Dunkin’ Donuts India on Instagram